- Andaman Islands

 KeletsA demon of death in the lore of the Chukchee.
 He is said to have a pack of dogs with which he hunts and kills men.
-In some accounts, called Kelets.
+Also called Kelets.

 Khin-ortAn Ostiak demon of sickness.
 He is said to be the pilot of the boat of the dead.
-Occasionally called Khin-ort.
+At times, identified as Khin-ort.

 Khori Tumedread more »

 KhosodamA cannibalistic female ruler of the dead.
 She was said to have created mosquitoes.
-Known as Khosodam.
+Occasionally identified as Khosodam.

 Khubilganread more »

 Khuran-NojonA Buriat rain-deity.
 He stores rain in barrels each of which, when opened, causes rain to fall for three days.
-In some references, called Khuran-Nojon.
+In some lore, occasionally known as Khuran-Nojon.

 Kisangan-TengriA Mongol war god.
-Sometimes identified as Kisangan-Tengri, Altaic Kysan-Tengere or Altaic Kysan-Tengere.
+Known as Kisangan-Tengri, Altaic Kysan-Tengere or Altaic Kysan-Tengere.

 KormosAn evil spirit.
 This spirit follows a man throughout his lifetime, recording all his deeds.
-In some references, identified as Kormos.
+Identified as Kormos.

 Ku'urkilCreator-god of the Chukchee tribe.
 The first human being.
-Also known as Ku'urkil, Kamchadal, Kamchadal, Kutkhu, Kutkhu, Kutku, Kutq, Kutk, Chukckee Ku'urki, Koryak Kutkinna'qu or Quikinna'qu.
+Identified as Ku'urkil, Kamchadal, Kamchadal, Kutkhu, Kutkhu, Kutku, Kutq, Kutk, Chukckee Ku'urki, Koryak Kutkinna'qu or Quikinna'qu.

 Kudairead more »

 kurmesA shamanistic fetish in the form of an image.
-Also called kurmes, Buriat ongon, Buriat ongon, tyus, Turkish tyus, Turkish tyus or ongon.
+At times, identified as kurmes, Buriat ongon, Buriat ongon, tyus, Turkish tyus, Turkish tyus or ongon.